Dave Lopez: Biography

-Lopez currently serves on the Board of Directors for BancFirst Corporation and for Hall Capital as well as the Advisory Board for Blue Cross-Blue Shield of Oklahoma.
+Lopez currently serves on the Board of Directors for BancFirst Corporation and for Hall Capital.
 Previous corporate boards on which Lopez has served include BOK Financial, American Fidelity Corporation and ITC Holdings.
-Non-profit boards on which Lopez serves are the Greater Oklahoma City Chamber of Commerce and United Way of Central Oklahoma.
+Non-profit boards on which Lopez serves are the Greater Oklahoma City Chamber of Commerce, the Uncommon Ground Sculpture Park and the Oklahoma City Committee on Foreign Relations.

 Lopez received a bachelor's degree and a master's degree from New Mexico State University where he also served as Sports Information Director for five years.
 He had a 22-year career with SBC Communications, eventually rising to the position of President for the Oklahoma and completed his career as President of Texas for SBC, the predecessor company to AT&T. After retiring from SBC, he returned to Oklahoma where resumed his professional career as President of Downtown Oklahoma City Inc., (a non-profit corporation aimed at revitalizing Oklahoma City's downtown) and he later served as President of American Fidelity Foundation (a non-profit corporation in Oklahoma City that gives grants for economic development, education, human services, and art).

 Lopez, a long-time advocate of public education, has served on the board of regents for the Texas Tech University System and on the board of trustees for Oklahoma City Community College.
 Honors accorded Lopez include the Dean A. McGee Award (by Downtown Oklahoma City Inc.), the Key Contributor Award (by the Oklahoma Academy for State Goals) and the Champion of Youth Award (by the Boys and Girls Club of Central Oklahoma).
 He was inducted into Oklahoma City University’s Commerce and Industry Hall of Honor, Oklahoma Christian University presented Lopez with an honorary Doctor of Humanities Degree and Lopez was inducted into the New Mexico State University Athletics Hall of Fame.